-Cue the barbecues, dreamy afternoon garden naps and pottering around with plants, summer is officially here which means we can finally spend some quality time with the great outdoors.
+Cue the barbecues, afternoon garden naps and pottering around with plants, summer is officially here which means we can finally spend some quality time with the great outdoors.
 Admittedly, not all of us are lucky enough to have a sprawling yard or sweeping rooftop to our name (hands up my fellow urban city dwellers), but that shouldn’t mean we have to miss out on all the fun.
-Tiny balconies are the new darlings of the outdoor living world!
+The tiny balcony is the new darling of the outdoor living world!
 Here are three ways to make the most of yours.

 Good for the soul and the environment, gardening is perhaps one of the most rewarding weekend projects to take up this summer.
-Imagine growing your fresh herbs, fruits and vegetables to serve up in a zesty spring salad one night after work, farm-to-table style – how charmingly rustic!
-There’s only one problem: how on earth can you grow a garden on a balcony?
+Imagine growing your very own fresh herbs and vegetables to serve up in a zesty salad, farm-to-table style – how charmingly rustic!
+There’s only one problem: how on earth do you grow a garden on a balcony?

 Growing a balcony garden is actually not as difficult as you might think.
 The key here is to get creative with planters.
 Limited floor space?
-No problem – opt for a wall mounted design which doubles as a form of wall art.
-The geometric garden modules featured above are crafted from polypropylene cord, making them flexible and fully customizable.
-If you haven’t already, check out our exclusive interview with the designers behind this stylish wall set.
+No problem – opt for a wall-mounted design which doubles as a form of wall art.
+These geometric garden modules are crafted from polypropylene cord, making them flexible and fully customizable.

 Another option would be to stack your plants on a laddered shelf.
-We love this minimalist Scandinavian-inspired version by KEKKILÄ Garden which works as a stylish design statement too.
-The angle of the shelves allow all the plants to receive steady light, whilst their turned up edges stop any excess irrigation water from flowing over onto your balcony floor.
+This minimalist Scandinavian-inspired version by KEKKILÄ Garden even works as a stylish design statement too.

-One thing to bear in mind with your balcony garden is that balconies themselves are usually micro climates that differ hugely from the climate on the ground.
+One thing to bear in mind is that balconies are usually microclimates that differ hugely from the climate on the ground.
 More often than not, balconies tend to be subject to extreme weather conditions and unpredictable temperature fluctuations.
 That’s when vitrines (or mini greenhouses) come in handy.
 If you’re living in the city, these mini greenhouses are also great for keeping pollution and pests at bay.

 For a more casual entertaining affair, the Skydeck table by Japanese-based Torafu Architects offers an additional surface ideal for resting glasses and small trays on.
 Designed in collaboration with Ishinomaki Lab, an initiative set up to support the local community of Ishinomaki following the 2011 tsunami, the Skydeck acts as a small portable counter that is made to hook onto the handrails of balconies.

-To make the most of a narrow angular balcony we suggest opting for an L-shaped bench configuration that runs along the wall or railing.
+To make the most of a narrow angular balcony opt for an L-shaped bench configuration that runs along the wall or railing.
 Accessorize with comfy cushions and throws for a cozy nook that’s the perfect setting for an alfresco movie night.